scottwcode/banner-happy-new-year/README.md

+## 2021 Happy New Year Banner

-## Displays a 2021 Happy New Year banner with stars and a slight bounce up & down created another repo for prompted banner and removed the prompts from this repo banner
+### Displays a 2021 Happy New Year banner with stars in the background.
+Created another repo that contains a page that prompts for banner info and removed the prompts from this repo banner.

 ### Uses the following: